krzentner/language-world/data/gpt-3.5-turbo/goal_py_md/door-open-0.py.md

 # door-open: pull the door open
 def door_open(robot):
     # Steps:
-    #  1. Put gripper above door handle
+    # 1. Line up the gripper with the door handle
-    #  2. Drop gripper around door handle
+    # 2. Grab the door handle
-    #  3. Pull open the door
+    # 3. Pull the door open

-    # First, put the gripper mostly above the door handle.
+    # First, put the gripper above the door handle
-    if check("the robot's gripper is not almost vertically aligned with door handle"): robot.move_gripper("almost vertically aligned with the door handle", close_gripper=True)
+    if check("the robot's gripper is not vertically aligned with door handle"): robot.move_gripper("vertically aligned with the door handle")

-    # As long as the gripper is almost lined up, closing it should line it up
+    # Next, grab the door handle
+    if check("the robot's gripper is not around door handle"): robot.move_gripper("around the door handle")
-    # all the way.
+    # Finally, pull the door open
-    if check("the robot's gripper is vertically aligned with the door handle"): robot.move_gripper("left of the door handle")
+    if check("the robot's gripper is around door handle"): robot.move_gripper("horizontally aligned with the door handle")